telescopeѲptics.net

 by off-axis wavefront Wa,

-the object's top point.
+originating at the object's top point.
 If observed directly, from the least

 inches) most of the light from the